openshift/hypershift/docs/content/reference/api.md

 <p>ImageID is the id of the image to boot from.
 If unset, the default image at the location below will be used and
 is expected to exist: subscription/<subscriptionID>/resourceGroups/<resourceGroupName>/providers/Microsoft.Compute/images/rhcos.x86_64.vhd.
-The <subscriptionID> and the <resourceGroupName> are expected to be the same resource group documented in the Hosted Cluster specification respecitvely, hcluster.Spec.Platform.Azure.SubscriptionID and hcluster.Spec.Platform.Azure.ResourceGroupName.</p>
+The <subscriptionID> and the <resourceGroupName> are expected to be the same resource group documented in the Hosted Cluster specification respectively, hcluster.Spec.Platform.Azure.SubscriptionID and hcluster.Spec.Platform.Azure.ResourceGroupName.</p>
 </td>
 </tr>